AmaanHUB/intro_to_terraform_and_packer/README.md

 }
 ```

-* You'll notice that a security group has been defined within this document
+* You'll notice that a security group has been defined within this document too, though an improvement for this could be to put it into a separate file
-## TODO
+# TODO
 - [x] Explain what packer is and used for
 - [x] Explain AWS_ACCESS_KEY and AWS_SECRET_KEY in bash environment variables, instead of in the file
 - [ ] Explain the `app_packer.json` file